 Implied meaning can be a tricky concept to master when students move from concrete to abstract ways of thinking.
 However, learning implied meaning does not have to be difficult.
-In fact, it can be joyful and memorable!
+In fact, teaching inference skills can be joyful and memorable!

 What is an Inference?